 3)Time to diagnose your dental marketing problems.
 Think website analytics or call conversion rates.
 Do you have the right marketing and measurement tools to track them?

-4) Just like creating a comprehensive treatment plan, it’s time to create your custom dental marketing plan.
+4) Just like creating a comprehensive treatment plan, it’s time to create your dental marketing strategies.

 Alison: 00:00 Hi, everyone.
 Alison here from GPM with this edition of Wednesday Wisdom.